YueLiPicasso/intro_ocaml/README.md

 Avoid using `sudo`.
 Mixing `make` and `sudo make` during installation may cause problems with locating packages: if any such problem occurs, run `ls -l` under the OCanren directory to see, e.g., if the `_build` folder is created as root, and if so remove it `sudo rm -Rf _build` then `make clean` then `make` followed by `make install`.

-#### Compiling OCanren Source

-An OCanren program is stored in a `.ml` file as normal OCaml sources, and is run not with the OCaml toplevel but with the compiled and linked executable, as native object code by default.
-There is certain complication involved in the compilation process, but this is simplified  by using a standard [makefile](https://github.com/YueLiPicasso/intro_ocaml/blob/master/Hanoi/ocanren/Makefile).
-In the simplest case, the OCanren programmer only needs two files in his/her working directory (after installation of OCanren system-wide): a `<source-name>.ml` source file and the standard makefile.
-Some customization is required for the standard makefile so that it could work with the particular source file.
-For instance, given the source file `<source-name>.ml` the two variables TOPFILE and SOURCES (appearing at the top of the makefile) shall be redefined respectively as
-`TOPFILE = <source-name>.native` and `SOURCES = <source-name>.ml`.

 ### Installing OCaml